 Long Nguyen, Flaunt magazine: "There are wishes, and there are realities ...
 I feel bad, actually, that there wasn’t anything to grab on to.
 But you can’t just dump some fox fur on a runway and call it luxury."

 Cathy Horyn, New York Times: "Next season Kanye should get a tailor so clothes might fit.
 Models swimming in some looks.
 Kills the hot look, no?"

-Eric Wilson: Kanye displayed an "utter lack of self-awareness."
-[Other interesting bits from Wilson's article: "Ms. Lohan almost single-handedly destroyed a French ready-to-wear label during a single season, as artistic adviser to Emanuel Ungaro two years ago.
+Eric Wilson, New York Times: Kanye displayed an "utter lack of self-awareness."
+Another interesting - read: scathing - bit from Wilson's article: "Ms. Lohan almost single-handedly destroyed a French ready-to-wear label during a single season, as artistic adviser to Emanuel Ungaro two years ago.
 You wonder if Mr. West knows the difference."]

-Lisa Armstrong, Telegraph fashion editor: "Kanye West's fashion debut was like being subjected to an hour long MRI scan—but not as much fun."
+Lisa Armstrong, Telegraph: "Kanye West's fashion debut was like being subjected to an hour long MRI scan—but not as much fun."

-Meenal Mistry, Style.com contributor, via twitter: "To quote my wise former boss Bridget Foley: I sit in chairs, but it doesn't mean I can be a furniture designer."
+Meenal Mistry, Style.com: "To quote my wise former boss Bridget Foley: I sit in chairs, but it doesn't mean I can be a furniture designer."